 For grading reasons, $\mu^k(u,\ldots,u)$ is a multiple of $1$, and is determined by counting Maslov index 2 disks.
-There is a unique such disk; for $k=3$ it is shown in gray shade on Figure~\ref{fig:Circle_A_infty}(a) on the two patches; away from the patches this disc is just a strip between $L_1$ and $L_4$.
+There is a unique such disk; for $k=3$ it is shown in gray shade in Figure~\ref{fig:Circle_A_infty}(a) on the two patches; away from the patches this disc is just a strip between $L_1$ and $L_4$.
 Also for grading reasons, the only other products which can possible be non-trivial are $\mu^k(u,\ldots,u,1,u\ldots,u)\in\{0,u\}$, where exactly one input is $1$.
 It possible to check that these vanish for our configuration of the circles $L_i$, at least when $k=3$.
 Now note that

-The latter equality exhibits a non-trivial Massey product, seen as an element of $\k[u]/(1+u)\cong\k$.
+The latter equality exhibits a non-trivial Massey product, seen as a well-defined element of An explanation where the Massey products generally belong to is found in \cite[Remark~1.2]{SeiBook08} and explains the quotient by $1+u$ above.
 The presence of a non-trivial Massey product is invariant under quasi-isomorphisms.
 To see this, recall that the analogous fact for dg algebras is easy, and any \ai algebra is quasi-isomorphic to a dg algebra.
 Moreover, the Massey products for the \ai and dg models satisfy a simple relation \cite[Theorem~3.1 and Corollary~A.5]{LPWZ09}, in particular, if triple Massey products of an \ai algebra are non-trivial, they remain non-trivial for its dg-model.
 This gives us an alternative proof of the fact that the \ai algebra of the equator on $S^2$ is not formal.

-For any other arrangement of the $L_i$, we will necessarily have $\mu^3(1+u,1+u,1+u)=1$ modulo $1+u$ because of invariance of Massey products, meaning that $\mu^3(1+u,1+u,1+u)\in\{1,u\}$.
-For example, another possible configuration of $L_1,\ldots,L_4$ is shown on Figure~\ref{fig:Circle_A_infty}(b); it is simply obtained from the earlier configuration by changing the ordering of the $L_i$.
+For any other arrangement of the $L_i$, we will necessarily have $\mu^3(1+u,1+u,1+u)=1$ modulo $1+u$ because of invariance of Massey products, meaning that For example, another possible configuration of $L_1,\ldots,L_4$ is shown in Figure~\ref{fig:Circle_A_infty}(b); it is simply obtained from the earlier configuration by changing the ordering of the $L_i$.
 In this new model, the maps $\mu^k$ from (\ref{eq:mu_k_order}) are now:

-The unique disk contributing to $\mu^3(u,u,u)$ is shown on Figure~\ref{fig:Circle_A_infty}(b) by gray shade.
+The unique disk contributing to $\mu^3(u,u,u)$ is shown in Figure~\ref{fig:Circle_A_infty}(b) by gray shade.
 It is an immersed disk, and the domain over which it self-overlaps has darker shade.
-Note that the degree-one generators $u\in CF^1(L_1,L_2)$, $CF^1(L_3,L_4)$, $CF^1(L_1,L_4)$ correspond to the intersection points on the upper patch, and the degree-one generator $u\in CF^1(L_2,L_3)$ corresponds to the intersection point on the lower patch.
+Note that in this model, the degree-one generators $u\in CF^1(L_1,L_2)$, $CF^1(L_3,L_4)$, $CF^1(L_1,L_4)$ correspond to the intersection points on the upper patch, and the degree-one generator $u\in CF^1(L_2,L_3)$ corresponds to the intersection point on the lower patch.
 We see that we again get $\mu^3(1+u,1+u,1+u)=u$.